wandevs/wandevs.org/docs/GetStartedWithWanchain.md

+---
+layout: page
+author: tyrion70
-# Get Started with Wanchain
+title: Get Started With Wanchain
+---

 ## Quick Start
 For the web3.js library, you can create a local Web3 instance and set the provider to connect to Wanchain (HTTP are supported):